hyphenOs/wishpy/README.md

 - You can write applications like `tshark` in Python
 - Makes wireshark's dissectors available in Python and makes `libpcap` easily available in Python for packet capture
-- Very very early still
+- This is in active development, but should work on common Linux distributions.

 # Getting Started

-This packages right now is tested only on Linux (specifically Ubuntu 16.04) that based laptop that I have.
-To be able to get started, following development environment is required -
+This packages right now is tested only on Linux (specifically Ubuntu 16.04) To be able to get started, following development environment is required -

 1. `gcc` and it's toolset
 2. Python 3.5 or higher and Python development environment.
+3. Supports PyPy 7.3 or higher (compatible with Python 3.6)

 It is highly recommended to start with a virtual environment, something like `virtualenv venv`